alibaba/pipcook/docs/manual/intro-to-plugin.md

 #### plugin `DataAccess`

-It converts the dataset to the format required by the following model, and loads the data into the correspondin dataset [`DataLoader`][].
+It converts the dataset to the format required by the following model and loads the data into the corresponding dataset [`DataLoader`][].

 > Available plugins is [here](https://github.com/alibaba/pipcook/tree/master/packages/plugins/data-access).

 #### plugin `DataProcess`

 It is generally used after `DataAccess` and is used to perform some preprocessing on the data in the [`DataLoader`][] before training.
-In addition, after the model training is completed, Pipcook will use the corresponding `DataProcess` plugin to pre-process the predicted data before predicting, which can reduce the additional processing flow.
+Besides, after the model training is completed, Pipcook will use the corresponding `DataProcess` plugin to pre-process the predicted data before predicting, which can reduce the additional processing flow.

 > Available plugins is [here](https://github.com/alibaba/pipcook/tree/master/packages/plugins/data-process).